 Badania IP UAM na Tell Arbid (północno-wschodnia Syria) w latach 2008-2009

-(Excavations of INSTITUTE OF ARCHAEOLOGY, Adam Mickiewicz University at
+(Excavations of FACULTY OF ARCHAEOLOGY, Adam Mickiewicz University at

 Tell Arbid (NE Syria) in 2008-2009), Folia Praehistorica Posnaniensia,

 Arbid.
 Adam Mickiewicz University of Poznań Excavations in Sector P, Spring